This article briefly discusses:

 Visitor Log (COVID-19)

 Use this visitor log sheet to keep track of all customers and visitors that come to your business establishment daily.
 List as many customers or visitors as needed and capture information such as the date and time of visit, name of the customer, and contact details.
-In the event of exposure to COVID-19, information gathered using visitor and customer logs can help with contact tracing efforts to contain the spread of the pandemic.
+In the event of exposure to COVID-19, information gathered can help with contact tracing efforts to contain the spread of the pandemic.